 Le Clos Saint Roch a Great Restaurant Discovery in Maussane

 Bon rapport qualité-prix.
-It means “good value for money” and it’s one of my favorite French expressions because…who doesn’t love a great value?
+It means “good value for money,” and it’s one of my favourite French expressions because…who doesn’t love a great value?

-So I was delighted to learn that Emmanuel Billaud, the chef at Le Clos Saint Roch in Maussane-les-Alpilles, was once awarded Best Rapport Qualité-Prix in all of Paris!
-The honor was bestowed by one of France’s top restaurant critics for Billaud’s restaurant La Grande Rue.
+So I was delighted to learn that Emmanuel Billaud, the chef at Le Clos Saint-Roch in Maussane-les-Alpilles, was once awarded Best Rapport Qualité-Prix in all of Paris!
+The honour was bestowed by one of France’s top restaurant critics for Billaud’s restaurant La Grande Rue.

 Billaud has a long and distinguished career, having trained under two of France’s top chefs, Joel Rubochon and Alain Ducasse.
-With them, he learned to prepare dishes with sky-high quality and prices to match, but for his own restaurant, he wanted to offer top quality and reasonable prices.
+With them, he learned to prepare dishes of sky-high quality and prices to match, but for his own restaurant, he wanted to offer top-quality food at reasonable prices.
 And he succeeded.

-Emmanuel and his wife Nathalie (who ran the dining room) were happy and successful in Paris but then one day opportunity knocked.
-He was offered a job at the prestigious Sofitel hotel in Washington, D.C., as top chef of their restaurant.
-The Billauds thought, Why Not?
+Emmanuel and his wife, Nathalie (who ran the dining room), were happy and prosperous in Paris, but then one day opportunity knocked.
+He was offered a job at the prestigious Sofitel hotel in Washington, D.C., as the top chef of their restaurant.
+The Billauds thought, Why not?
 It was a chance to live in a new country and expand their horizons as well as those of their two sons.
 So off they went.

-After two years in D.C., Billaud was offered the top job at Sofitel’s even larger restaurant near San Francisco, and again they moved.
+After two years in D.C., Billaud was offered the top job at Sofitel’s even larger restaurant near San Francisco, and they moved again.
 “We all enjoyed the United States very much,” says Billaud, “especially California.
 I learned the American restaurant system, we improved our English, and Nathalie and I became avid bikers.”

-At Le Clos Saint Roch, everything is fait maison (homemade) and uses only the freshest ingredients.
-For his outstanding cooking, Billaud has been granted the prestigious title of Maître Restauranteur (Master Restauranteur) by the French government.
+At Bristot Saint-Roch, everything is fait maison (homemade) and uses only the freshest ingredients.
+For his outstanding cooking, Billaud has been granted the prestigious title of Maître Restaurateur (Master Restaurateur) by the French government.

 And what food this master makes!
 Try the duck terrine in puff pastry, surrounded by Jerusalem artichokes.
 Or the sea bream with fregola and asparagus.
 And don’t miss the lamb shoulder, slow-cooked to tender deliciousness.

-Be sure to check the daily three-course menu of starter, main course and dessert.
+Be sure to check the daily three-course menu: starter, main course, and dessert.
 At just 32 euros, it’s an outstanding value.
-Eat here once and you’ll find yourself returning again and again.
+Eat here once, and you’ll find yourself returning again and again.

 “Grilling” the Chef: